 The Company has a practice of generally making equity awards on pre-established dates.
 Annual equity awards are presented to the Compensation Committee for approval at a regularly scheduled Compensation Committee meeting usually held in March.
 Equity awards are also given to employees throughout the year, as they are hired or promoted into positions eligible for those awards.
 We make decisions on equity grants based solely on our compensation and retention objectives and our established measurements of the value of these awards.
-If at the time of any planned action relating to a grant of this type of compensation, any member of the Compensation Committee or the Chief Executive Officer making recommendations to the Committee is aware of material non-public information about the Company or our prospects, it is our policy to make such grant without giving effect to such information.
+If at the time of any planned action relating to a grant of this type of compensation about the Company or our prospects, it is our policy to make such grant without giving effect to such information.
 However, an effort is made to make the annual grants each March effective three business days after the Company's fourth quarter earnings release, in order to allow time for the release to be disseminated to the investment community, while also minimizing the timeframe in which material non-public information can develop between the date of the earnings release and the date on which the grants are determined.